lowepowerlab/protocols/electrocompetent_cells.md

 6. Incubate with shaking at 28C for ~4 hr to allow cells to recover (Lie tube ~horizontally e.g. in an empty Erlenmeyer flask).
 Pre-warm CPG +TZC +antibiotic plates at 28°C.

 7. Dilution plate onto CPG-antibiotic media.
 Plate 200 ul of undiluted, 1:10, 1:100 and 1:1000 diluted cells.
-Use sterile glass beads.
+Use sterile glass beads to spread.
+Then dump the beads in the "dirty beads" reservoir.
+    * To reuse beads:  Add 10% bleach to the dirty beads container.
+Incubate 30 min.
+Then dump beads into a metal strainer.
+Rince very well with water.
+Line a plastic bin with a paper towel.
+Dump in wet beads.
+Allow to dry overnight.
+Use a funnel to pour beads into small glass bottles.
+Label with autoclave tape & autoclave with a dry cycle.
+8433
     * Optional: spin down the remaining culture & resuspend in 200 ul to spread on a plate.
     * Optional control: plate some of the bacteria on CPG without antibiotics to verify viability & verify the antibiotic plates are appropriately selective.